carcutter/cars-webplayer-js/README.md

 - `yarn analyze:light` to use light mode

 NOTE : the sourcemap seems to interfere with size calculation [GitHub issue](https://github.com/KusStar/vite-bundle-visualizer/issues/8).
 More info [here](https://www.npmjs.com/package/vite-bundle-visualizer).

+### Useful scripts

+- You can use the command `yarn run migrate_composition <COMPOSITION_V1_PATH>` in order to convert an old composition to the new model.
+It will create a new file with the new type